 Check-In Regularly and Encourage Real-World Relationships with your Remote Team

-Checking in with your team members more regularly and in a variety of settings and circumstances is helpful.
+Checking in with your remote team members more regularly and in a variety of settings and circumstances is helpful.
 Some people thrive in large group interactions.
 Others seek smaller and more intimate gatherings.
 Consider mixing it up to make sure you have something for everyone.

 Also, consider getting on call or video with your remote workers and people outside of your job for a virtual coffee, lunch, breakfast, or dinner just to catch up or discuss items not related to work.

 Not all interactions must be work-related.
 Many people connect around commonalities and interests that have nothing to do with their jobs.
 Discussing kids, pets, and hobbies have long been a classic way to make friends and build relationships in and outside the office.